 Primary and Noncontributory Endorsement

-The standard ISO liability policy does not use the word noncontributory.
-To comply with a contract that requires liability coverage to be primary and noncontributory, you must request an endorsement to your policy.
-A standard Primary and Noncontributory endorsement is available for this purpose.
+The standard ISO liability policy affords primary insurance for most covered claims, but it does not state that coverage is noncontributory.
+If you have signed a contract requiring you to provide another party liability insurance that is primary and noncontributory, you must ask your insurer to add primary and noncontributory language to your policy.
+A standard endorsement is available for this purpose.

-The answer is likely no unless the umbrella also includes a Primary and Noncontributory endorsement.
+The answer is likely no unless the umbrella also includes a Primary and Noncontributory Endorsement.
 An umbrella policy includes its own Other Insurance clause.
-It does not automatically follow the Other Insurance provisions in the primary policy, including provisions amended by Primary and Noncontributory endorsement.
-If Premier Properties is sued for $1.2 million due to an accident that occurred at the restaurant, the diner's umbrella insurer may refuse to pay any portion of the damages until all available primary liability insurance (including Premier's own liability coverage) has been exhausted.
+It does not automatically follow the Other Insurance provisions in the primary policy, including provisions amended by the Primary and Noncontributory Endorsement.